 CBD (cannabidiol) seemingly emerged overnight and has taken the wellness industry by storm.
-The list of benefits is long and the content circulating the internet is vast.
+The content circulating the internet is vast.
 While some of it is useful, much of it is misleading.
 By reading some of the best CBD books available, you can bypass the fake news and get right to the facts.
 These books were written by industry professionals, aimed at giving the whole truth – and nothing but the truth – about CBD.

 Cannabis Revealed, published in 2008 prior to the CBD-boom, is a deeply insightful guide into what the author, Dr. Bonni Goldstein, calls “the world’s most misunderstood plant.”
 Goldstein, a California-based physician who specializes in cannabinoid therapy, brings much of what she has experienced in her practice to these impressively informative pages.